Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Related Work

 Another line of work aims for a single sample per ray.
-MobileNeRF represents the scene with a coarse proxy mesh equipped with a binary opacity mask to increase expressivity \cite{chen2023mobilenerf}.
-BakedSDF \cite{Yariv2023ARXIV}, NeRF2Mesh \cite{Tang2023DelicateTM}, NeRFMeshing \cite{rakotosaona2023nerfmeshing} and BOG\cite{Reiser2024SIGGRAPH} first perform a 3D reconstruction of the scene, convert their respective training-time representation into a mesh, and then fit an appearance model to the mesh.
-While these single-surface approaches are fastest, they struggle with reconstructing fuzzy geometries.
-Even if it would be possible to accurately reconstruct fuzzy geometry from multi-view data, representing individual hairs with hard geometry requires a lot of memory \cite{Bhokare2024SIGGRAPH}.
+MobileNeRF~\cite{chen2023mobilenerf} represents the scene with a coarse proxy mesh equipped with a binary opacity mask to increase expressivity.
+BakedSDF~\cite{Yariv2023ARXIV}, NeRF2Mesh~\cite{Tang2023DelicateTM}, NeRFMeshing~\cite{rakotosaona2023nerfmeshing} and BOG~\cite{Reiser2024SIGGRAPH} first perform a 3D reconstruction of the scene, convert their respective training-time representation into a mesh, and then fit an appearance model to the mesh.
+While these single-surface approaches are faster, they struggle to reconstruct fuzzy geometries.
+Even with accurate reconstruction from multi-view data, representing individual hairs explicitly would require substantial memory \cite{Bhokare2024SIGGRAPH}.